Pseudo-Labeling for Massively Multilingual Speech Recognition: Semi-supervised training

 Instead, to produce PLs for a VP language, we first fine-tune the trained multilingual model by training only on CV data for that language for 10k updates, and then run slimIPL using the corresponding VP data (bottom of Fig. \ref{fig:greek_PLs}).
 The same effect could also be achieved by generating PLs using a monolingual model, but our proposed approach yields better results by taking advantage of multi-task learning (Table~\ref{greek_results_table}).

-After training slimIPL models for all 19 languages in CV~$\cap$~VP, we generate a final set of PLs for all unlabeled VP utterances using the appropriate slimIPL models.
+After training slimIPL models for all 19 languages in (CV languages~$\cap$~VP languages), we generate a final set of PLs\footnote{Pseudo-labels can be found at \url{https://dl.fbaipublicfiles.com/wav2letter/mling_pl/all_pseudo_labeled.lst} } for all unlabeled VP utterances using the appropriate slimIPL models.
 We filter out all utterances for which the PL length is 0 or \textgreater{}630 (maximum label length supported by the CTC loss implementation).
 The PLs for all languages can then be pooled and used either by continuing training the non-fine-tuned multilingual model checkpoint with all available CV and VP data, or by training a new model on that data from scratch.
+When training a model from scratch, we found it necessary for convergence to lower the learning rate from 0.03 to 0.01 and to delay SpecAugment until 50k updates; we also lower the learning rate when using VP data to fine-tune the base model already trained on CV.

+Distilling the per-language fine-tuned models' knowledge back into a single final model is similar to the recently proposed multi-task self-training (MuST) \cite{ghiasi2021multi}.
+In MuST, a separate teacher model is trained for each task and used to pseudo-label every available training example, and a general student model with one head for each task is then trained on all the pseudo-labels.
+The difference here is that our final model only performs one ``task'', since we use a single shared CTC head over all languages, and the model itself must determine which language is being spoken.